71/vscode-tree-sitter-api/README.md

 This is work-in-progress intended for future use within [Dance](https://github.com/71/dance).
 A few more polishing touches are needed before it will be ready to publish on the extension store.

-Among other things, the "raw" API of Tree Sitter is still leaked in a few places (e.g. with the `SyntaxNode` API), and it has only been tested in a dev environment (so prod environments should be tested, both in the browser and in VS Code directly).

-Most importantly, the API is very much subject to change.
+More importantly, the API is very much subject to change.

 ## Usage